Ernie Zampese

-Ernie Zampese (March 12, 1936 – August 29, 2022) was an American professional football coach in the National Football League (NFL).
+Ernest Eugene Zampese (March 12, 1936 – August 29, 2022) was an American professional football coach in the National Football League (NFL).
 Playing for Santa Barbara High School, he was selected as the CIF Player of the Year in 1953 and went on to play at the halfback position for the USC Trojans in 1955 and 1956.
 Between 1962 and 1975, he was a college football coach at Allan Hancock Junior College (1962–1965), Cal Poly San Luis Obispo (1966), and San Diego State University (1967–1975).

 Between 1976 and 1999, Zampese served as an assistant coach and offensive coordinator for various National Football League teams.
 He gained his greatest acclaim as the assistant head coach and offensive coordinator of the San Diego Chargers under head coach Don Coryell.
 He was the father of NFL coach Ken Zampese.

-Football player
+Playing career

 Santa Barbara High School

 Despite his small size (5 feet, 8 inches and 155 pounds), Zampese played tailback for Santa Barbara High School from 1951 to 1953.
 As a senior in 1953, Zampese rushed for 869 yards (9.3 yards per carry) and 19 touchdowns.
 He also passed for 1008 yards and 14 passing touchdowns.
 In December 1953, he was selected by the Helms Athletic Foundation's football board as the CIF Player of the Year.
 The Los Angeles Times called him "Little Ernie Zampese, a durable workhorse who did everything well for the Santa Barbara High Dons."
 Zampese later recalled his days playing for the Dons as follows:

 We had a great tradition at Santa Barbara.
 The stadium was on the school grounds in a little bowl.
 The town was much smaller then and everyone watched the Santa Barbara Dons on Friday nights.
 The epitomy [sic] of success was to play for the Santa Barbara Dons.
 That was as high as you could go.